-- appropriate and do not create barriers to necessary care. - 10) The federal government has an obligation and responsibility to assist in the provision of health care coverage. - 11) Counties encourage the state to pursue ways to maximize federal financial participation in health care expansion efforts, and to take full advantage of opportunities to simplify Medi-Cal, and other publicly funded programs with the goal of achieving maximum enrollment and provider participation. - 12) County financial resources are currently overburdened; counties are not in a position to contribute permanent additional resources to expand health care coverage. - 13) Counties strongly encourage public health to be a key component of any health care coverage expansion.
-Public health prevention activities in addition to access to health education, preventive care, and early diagnosis and treatment will assist in controlling costs through improved health outcomes. - 14) Counties, as both employers and administrators of health care programs, believe that every employer has an obligation to contribute to health care coverage, and counties advocate that such an employer policy should also be pursued at the federal level and be consistent with the goals and principles of local control at the county government level. - 15) Reforms of health care coverage should offer opportunities for self-employed individuals, temporary workers, and contract workers to obtain affordable quality health coverage.
+- 8) Counties support increased access to affordable, comprehensive health coverage through a combination of mechanisms that may include improvements in and expansion of the publicly funded health programs, increased employer-based and individual coverage through purchasing pools, tax incentives, and system restructuring.
+The costs of universal health care and health care reform shall be shared among all sectors: government, labor, and business. - 9) Health care reform efforts, including efforts to achieve universal health care, should simplify the health care system for recipientsconsumers, providers, and overall administration.
+Any efforts to reform the health care system should include prudent utilization control mechanisms that are appropriate and do not create barriers to necessary care. - 10) The federal government has an obligation and responsibility to assist in the provision of health care coverage. - 11) Counties encourage the state to pursue ways to maximize federal financial participation in health care expansion efforts, and to take full advantage of opportunities to simplify Medi-Cal, and other publicly funded programs with the goal of achieving maximum enrollment and provider participation. - 12) County financial resources are currently overburdened; counties are not in a position to contribute permanent additional resources to expand health care coverage. - 13) Counties strongly encourage public health to be a key component of any health care coverage expansion.
+Public health prevention activities in addition to Aaccess to health education, preventive care, and early diagnosis and treatment will assist in controlling costs through improved health outcomes. - 14) Counties, as both employers and administrators of health care programs, believe that every employer has an obligation to contribute to health care coverage, and counties advocate that such an employer policy should also be pursued at the federal level and be consistent with the goals and principles of local control at the county government level. - 15) Reforms of health care coverage should offer opportunities for self-employed individuals, temporary workers, and contract workers to obtain affordable quality health coverage.

-Section 8: California Health Services Financing
+Section 83: California Health Services Financing

 - 1) Those eligible for Temporary Assistance for Needy Families (TANF)/California Work Opportunity and Responsibility to Kids (CalWORKs), should retain their categorical linkage to Medi-Cal. - 2) Counties are concerned about the erosion of state program funding and the inability of counties to sustain current program levels.
 As a result, we strongly oppose additional cuts in county administrative programs as well as any attempts by the state to shift the costs for these programs to counties.
 With respect to the County Medical Services Program (CMSP), counties support efforts to improve program cost effectiveness and oppose state efforts to shift costs to participating counties, including administrative costs and elimination of other state contributions to the program.
 Due to the unique characteristics of each county's delivery system, health care accessibility, and demographics of client population, counties believe that managed care systems must be tailored to each county's needs, and that counties should have the opportunity to choose providers that best meet the needs of their populations.
-Where cost-effective, the state and counties should provide non-emergency health services to undocumented immigrants and together seek federal and other reimbursement for medical services provided to undocumented immigrants. - Counties support the continued use of federal Medicaid funds for emergency services for undocumented immigrants.
-Counties support increased funding for trauma and emergency room services.
+Where cost-effective, the state and counties should provide non-emergency health services to undocumented immigrants and together seek federal and other reimbursement for medical services provided to undocumented immigrants.

-4) Although reducing the number of uninsured through expanded health care coverage will help reduce the financial losses to trauma centers and emergency rooms, critical safety-net services must be supported to ensure their long-term viability.
+- Counties support the continued use of federal Medicaid funds for emergency services for undocumented immigrants.
+Counties support increased funding for trauma and emergency room services. - 4) Although reducing the number of uninsured through expanded health care coverage will help reduce the financial losses to trauma centers and emergency rooms, critical safety-net services must be supported to ensure their long-term viability.